 Technological developments are required to integrate geological drilling technologies with those of ice drilling, including clean access.
 The U.S. Antarctic Program complies with the Antarctic Treaty and other treaties to uphold protection of the environment, including activities that involve drilling through the ice.
 Challenges with this drilling approach include keeping access holes open for long periods and operating under conditions of differential ice flow movement.
-Given the pristine nature of Antarctic subglacial environments in particular, the Scientific Committee on Antarctic Research (SCAR) has developed a Code of Conduct for access in order to "recognize the value of these environ- ments and the need to exercise wise environmental stewardship."
+Given the pristine nature of Antarctic subglacial environments in particular, the Scientific Committee on Antarctic Research (SCAR) has developed a Code of Conduct for access in order to "recognize the value of these environments and the need to exercise wise environmental stewardship."

 The U.S. ice coring and drilling community has led and participated in fundamental and vital scientific discoveries for more than 60 years.
-These discoveries require drilling and coring of the polar ice sheets, a specialized and challenging endeavor that requires extensive planning, technology and logistics.
-This Long Range Science Plan was established by the IDPO, working with its SAB, associated working groups, and the broader research community, to articulate the direction for U.S. ice coring and drilling science for the next decade.
+These discoveries require drilling and coring of the polar ice sheets, a specialized and challenging endeavor that requires extensive planning, technology, and logistics.
+This Long Range Science Plan was established by the U.S. Ice Drilling Program Office (IDPO), working with its Science Advisory Board (SAB), associated working groups, and the broader research community, to articulate the direction for U.S. ice coring and drilling science for the next decade.
 The science direction provides a foundation as well as direction for the Ice Drilling Design and Operations (IDDO) Long Range Drilling Technology Plan for developing some of the new drills and technology.
-These paired plans enable the community to develop well-coordinated proposals while allowing the NSF to plan for budgets and logistics to facilitate the science.
+These paired plans enable the community to develop wellcoordinated proposals while allowing the NSF to plan for budgets and logistics to facilitate the science.
 SAB-recommended updates to the IDPO Long Range Science Plan are posted to the icedrill.org website each spring, with listserv invitations for comments and suggestions to enable broad community input.
 The document is then revised, approved by the SAB and the final version for the year is posted to the icedrill.org website in summer.

-Science goals articulated in this document are all interconnected, but for convenience they are described in four categories: climate change; ice dynamics and glacial history; subglacial geology, sediments and ecosystems; and ice as a scientific observatory.
+Science goals articulated in this document are all interconnected, but for convenience in associating science endeavors with appropriate drilling technology, they are described in four categories: climate change; ice dynamics and glacial history; subglacial geology, sediments and ecosystems; and ice as a scientific observatory.
 These four goals and objectives are described below, together with an outline of their respective needs for drilling technologies.
 Planning matrices are also developed to provide a timeline for the development of technologies, so that the support for the science will be ready when needed.